preveenraj/resolutions-2024/README.md

 6. no over thinking & live in the present

 ##  Joemon Mathew
-1. Get a job in a good company
+1. Get a job in a good company.
+2. Reduce usage of social media.

 ## Vishnu Prasad
 1. Achieve my goals